 - i.
-Contractor shall submit monthly invoices for reimbursement, which will include an itemized list of services as described in the attached Exhibit C. Contractor shall submit the FY 2020-21 budget to Brad Johnson a: brjohnson@smcgov.org, and is subject to approval by the BHRS Manager. - Payments shall be made for actual costs and shall be paid monthly following receipt of invoice by Contractor.

-b.
-Unspent Pride Center Funds
+Contractor shall submit monthly invoices for reimbursement, which will include an itemized list of services as described in the attached Exhibit C. Contractor shall submit the FY 2020-21 budget to Brad Johnson at brjohnson@smcgov.org, and is subject to approval by the BHRS Manager. - ii.
+Payments shall be made for actual costs and shall be paid monthly following receipt of invoice by Contractor. - b.
+Unspent Pride Center Funds c.
+PRIDE Initiative Fiscal Sponsor d.
+Training and Consultation